mozilla-ai/lumigator/docs/source/user-guides/prepare-evaluation-dataset.md

 * Do you have quality ground truth?

 ### 3. Annotate (optional in Lumigator, but very strongly encouraged)

-Ground truth (i.e. the ideal output of the task for each example, as imagined by a human expert) is crucial to evaluate a Language Model.
+Feel free to start with the format you feel most comfortable with.
+At the end of this final step, you will need to Ground truth (i.e. the ideal output of the task for each example, as imagined by a human expert) is crucial to evaluate a Language Model.
 Lumigator allows you to upload a dataset with only the `examples` column and later annotate the dataset with a high-quality Language Model, but nobody has vetted that Language Model for your use case: we cannot guarantee it knows as much about your business as you do.

 If you do have human experts who were able to go through the input data from step #2 and add their annotations, you should end up with a file with the same list of examples, plus the annotation after a comma.

-Such as the following content:
+#### Example output

+After exporting to CSV, this is what the end file should look like.

 ```
 examples,ground_truth